MarieHouillon/FACILE-RS-actions/HOWTO_release_radar.md

   * If you want to inform the data steward about the new release ready to be published, set the following variables:
     * `NOTIFICATION_EMAIL: abc@host.com` address of the data steward (can be the same as `RADAR_EMAIL`)
     * `SMTP_SERVER: your.smtpserver.com` (a SMTP server not requiring authentication, e.g. `smarthost.kit.edu`)
-  * The code below will include the code in your repository including all submodules in the archived release.
-If you don't want the submodules to be included, adapt accordingly.
+  * Commented content in the code below can be uncommented in order to include all submodules in the archived release.
+If your repository doesn't include submodules, this content can be removed.
   * You can add further artifacts to be included in the archive by simply adding additional arguments to the `create_release` call in the the `release-create` pipeline.

 ```